 Political science

 Political science is the systematic study of politics.
-Political scientists consider not only the structure and operations of government, but also public opinion, political parties and elections, and the way in which they interact with governments and shape the policies they make.
+Political scientists consider not only the structure and operations of government, but also public opinion, political parties, elections, protests, and social movements, and the way in which they interact with governments to shape politics at the local, national, and global levels.

 Political science at Memorial

-Memorial's Department of Political Science has research strengths in public policy, European and international politics, as well as elections, campaigns and voting, particularly in Canada.
+Memorial's Department of Political Science has research strengths in public policy, environmental politics, public opinion, democracy, ethnic conflict, migration, gender, political theory, and global politics, particularly in Canada, the United States, Europe, China, and Southeast Asia.
 Students who work towards a B.A. honours or major have the option of concentrating in Canadian government or in global studies.
-You can also gain job experience in a work internship, pursue a co-op degree, or spend a semester in Europe.
+You can also gain job experience in a work internship, pursue a co-op degree, or travel abroad.

 The Department of Political Science offers a co-operative education option available to political science majors.
 Admission to the co-op option is competitive for a limited number of places.